mrCamelCode/orion/README.md

 Non-host members of the lobby will receive only the IP and port of the host.
 These clients must connect to the host successfully.

-To complete this process, the client should start by trying to send a UDP packet to the ip:port that Orion provided, as this is the IP and port that the was opened to talk to Orion, so it's possible that channel is still open.
+To complete this process, the client should start by trying to send a UDP packet to the IP and port that Orion provided, as this is the IP and port that the was opened to talk to Orion, so it's possible that channel is still open.
 Depending on the networks other clients are behind, you may need to try a variety of ports close to the port Orion provided, but you should start your connection attempts with the port provided.

 Once the client has successfully connected to all the clients that came back on the `peers` property, the client must send a WS message with method `ptpMediation_peersConnection_success` and payload of shape: